kioskOG/kioskOG.github.io/docs/devops/monitoring/grafana_tempo/introduction.md

 * `Zipkin`: Older tool, similar to Jaeger, but requires `storage management`.

 * `AWS X-Ray`: Paid service, good but locked into AWS.

+* `OpenTelemetry`: Open source, as well as vendor and tool-agnostic.

 ### 🔹 Why Tempo?